dimis.org

 People who love their work are happier people and if they love their workplace too they will be happier still.
 Companies with happy people serve their customers better and retain their key talent both of which impact competitiveness and the bottom line.
 However the ground is shifting fast: innovation, digitalization and artificial intelligence are changing the nature of work at a previously unimaginable pace, while “happiness at work” itself is taking on new meanings.
 The future will belong to flexible organizations that enhance employee engagement through participation in the generation and implementation of new solutions.

 Participants will learn different theories of motivation and in particular the contemporary evidence-based work of the positive psychology school.
 They will explore the impact of innovation and change on individuals and companies and imagine how they their own organization will be like ten years from now: What will the organization chart and the physical workplace look like?
 How will vital people-related functions like hiring, performance management and training be managed?
 How can leadership truly engage people at work?
+This workshop will be of interest to organizations of all sectors and sizes, especially ones contemplating a serious shift in their business model or operations.
+The workshop will take place in PwC Academy and will be subsidised by HRDA - Cyprus |

 12 FEBRUARY 2019 LIMASSOL